 (NCBI-index: 2.567738)

 Another difficult-to-distinguish ermine moth is the Orchard Ermine (Yponomeuta padella).
-The forewing is bi-colored grey and white or completely light grey with black dots.
-It is probably the best option to label all grey specimens as the Orchard Ermine.
-The grey-white form of the Orchard Ermine and the Apple Ermine are almost indistinguishable from each other and one should focus on the caterpillars.
-Even then it is questionable.
-The flying period in one generation is from June to August and the wingspan is 12-13mm.
+The forewing is bi-coloured grey and white or completely light grey with black dots.
+Labelling all grey specimens as the Orchard Ermine is probably the best option.
+The grey-white form of the Orchard Ermine and the Apple Ermine are almost indistinguishable, and one should focus on the caterpillars.
+Even then, it is questionable.
+The flying period in one generation is from June to August, and the wingspan is 12-13mm.
 Host plant: Hawthorn and Blackthorn.
 Dutch name: Meidoornstippelmot.
-Frisian name:
+Frisian name: –

 Flying period: